guystrelitz/semver-bump-micro/README.md

 **⚠️ Do not remove `fetch-depth: 0`**.
 If you do so and retain `git commit --amend --no-edit`, the action is liable to flatten your entire history in GitHub.
 The next `git pull` will then flatten it on your development machine.
 Your history may well become unrecoverable.

 ### Advanced usage – bumping minor and major versions
-As of tag v1.1.0 `semver-bump-micro` can also bump minor and major versions.
+As of tag v1.1.0, this action can also bump minor and major versions.
 See [WORKFLOWS](WORKFLOWS.md) for suitable workflows for these more advanced cases.

 ## Version file format
 The version file must contain **exactly** a semantic version number with no additional content.